-There’s one key difference that sets Medicare MSA plans apart.
+There’s one key difference that sets Medicare Advantage MSA plans apart.
 Much like an HSA, MSAs set up a bank account that you use to pay for your medical costs.
 This helps offset the high deductible of your Medicare plan.

 What Are the Parts of a Medicare MSA Plan?